All new treatments have to go through clinical trials.

 - The Partners PrEP study found that there remains a transmission risk within the first six months of treatment as the HIV positive partner’s viral load takes time to come down.

-- The IMPACT trial in England is currently ongoing and due to run until the end of 2019.
-NHS England and Public Health England enrolled 10,000 participants at high risk of acquiring HIV.
+- The IMPACT trial in England ran until the end of 2020 and aimed to address the outstanding questions about PrEP eligibility, uptake and length of use.
+NHS England and Public Health England enrolled 24,255 participants at high risk of acquiring HIV; in 2021 it reported that PrEP users in IMPACT had 87% fewer HIV infections than comparable non-users.
 In 2016, the PROUD trial reported PrEP to have an 86% effectiveness in preventing HIV infection.
-NHS England states that PrEP Impact Trial aims to address the outstanding questions about eligibility, uptake and length of use.

 - HIV treatment is generally most effective if it consists of three anti-HIV drugs.
 Clinical trials can help guide the choice of which combination of anti-HIV drugs will work best.